-McDonald & Metcalf, LLP was organized on January 1, 2011.
+McDonald & Kindelt, LLP was organized on January 1, 2011.
 Its members possess experience and a demonstrated and confirmed proven record of success in business restructuring and bankruptcy.

 In 2011, we served as counsel to the DIP Lender for a publicly-traded oil and gas production company in the Eastern District of Texas.
 In that case, the DIP Lender ultimately submitted a plan of reorganization that was confirmed by the Court.
 The Plan resulted in the restructuring which resulted in taking a public company private.
 The reorganized company operates oil and gas properties in Eastern and South Texas.